~Chapter One~ The Hard Working Girl

 After they finished eating Enya cleaned up and then headed back to her room to quickly get dressed in a black turtleneck, a cotton wool white blouse over top, thick black stockings and a long layered deep forest green skirt and her dark brown boots.

-Her dark orange-red hair she took and made into a low ponytail that rested over her right shoulder.
+She took her dark orange-red hair and made into a low ponytail that rested over her right shoulder.
 She then put the furs and her nightgown back on to her bed before leaving her room but then stopped and ran back the bedside table to blow out the wick from her candle.
 Heading to the main entrance of the house she saw that Roux was patiently waiting for her, sitting properly by the door with his thick red tail swishing slowly as he watched her with golden eyes.

 The fox merely made a sound at her when she approached.